SuperBearAdventure/shicka/readme.md

 ## Supported commands

+- `!help` gives the list of features of this bot

 - `!count` gives the number of members of the guild

 - `!trailer` gives the link to the trailer of the game